arcxp-ce-support/Fusion-Training-User-Stories/README.md

 }
 ```

 11. *(This is only for those using demo as the org)* If you are using `demo` as your org then you probably don't have any data available.
-As a work-around, go to fusion-08 and download the `helpers/sample-content.js` file into your `content/sources` folder.
+As a work-around, go to fusion-08 and download the `helpers/sample-content.js` file into a `helpers` folder in the root of your project.
 Now, we can import this sample data into our content source and return it when this content source is called like so:

 ```
-import { CONTENT } from './sample-content';
+import { CONTENT } from '../../helpers/sample-content';
 // ... other functions / consts
 const fetch = (query = {}) => {
   return CONTENT;